NyugtonMalac/python-foundations-to-automation/README.md

 The focus of this repository is not on isolated code snippets, but on building practical, structured solutions that reflect real-world data handling, automation, and analytical use cases.

+This repository is also used to practice real-world Git workflows, including branching, pull requests, and code reviews.

 ## Covered Topics
 - Python fundamentals and clean coding principles
 - Object-oriented programming